 The internal validity of the models was evaluated using a bootstrapping procedure [9].
 With bootstrapping, multiple patient samples were drawn, considered as cases included under the same conditions as in the original data set.
 800 bootstrap samples were used to re-estimate the multivariable logistic regression coefficients and consequently applied to the original dataset, resulting in 800 AUC statistics.
 The mean of these AUCs represented the optimism-corrected or internally validated AUC.

 All analyses were performed in Stata and R. Missing data was assumed to be Missing at Random and was handled with the MICE (multiple imputation by chained equations) approach by White and Royston using Stata software (version 12 (StataCorp LP, College Station, Texas, USA)) [10].
 Chained equations with 10 imputation sets were used.
-The outcome measures and the independent variables deprivation, age at diagnosis, ECOG performance status, ASA score, gender, tumour location, number of comorbidities, size and/or extent of the primary tumour (T) and regional lymph nodes (N) (Au: Please be clear what you mean here with T and N. Do you mean their TNM categories or are you simply dividing patients for instance into N +ve or N-ve?) were included in the imputation model.
+The outcome measures and the independent variables deprivation, age at diagnosis, ECOG performance status, ASA score, gender, tumour location, number of comorbidities, size and/or extent of the primary tumour (T stage from the TNM classification) and regional lymph nodes (N stage of the TNM classification) were included in the imputation model.
 A sensitivity analysis comparing complete-case analysis with the one derived from the imputation model demonstrated no significant differences (Appendix Table A2, Table A3).
-HEREThe bootstrap procedure was performed with the validate function in the rms package in R statistical software, and the imputation with the MICE (multiple imputation by chained equations) approach by White and Royston using Stata software (version 12 (StataCorp LP, College Station, Texas, USA)) [10].
+The bootstrap procedure was performed with the validate function in the rms package in R statistical software, and the imputation with the MICE (multiple imputation by chained equations) approach by White and Royston using Stata software (version 12 (StataCorp LP, College Station, Texas, USA)) [10].

 RESULTS